donskifarrell/dotfiles/README.md

 # Once that installs, we can use the simpler command in the future (Alias it somewhere)
 /run/current-system/sw/bin/darwin-rebuild switch --flake ~/.dotfiles/#manila --impure

+# Now you can delete the dotfiles and do a proper git clone
+rm -rf ~/.dotfiles
+git clone git@github.com:donskifarrell/dotfiles.git ~/.dotfiles
 ```

 ## NIXOS Fresh Install